alankashiwa/azure-sdk-for-js/sdk/maps/maps-search/README.md

 ### Create and authenticate a `SearchClient`

-To create a client object to access the Azure Search API, you will need the `endpoint` of your Azure Search resource and a `credential`.
-The Azure Search client can use Azure Active Directory credentials to authenticate.
+To create a client object to access the Azure Maps Search API, you will need a `credential` object.
+The Azure Maps Search client can use an Azure Active Directory credential to authenticate.
-You can find the endpoint for your Azure Search resource in the [Azure Portal][azure_portal].

 #### Using an Azure Active Directory Credential